Ol86/KIT-Template/README.md

-# Abschlussaufgabe-1
+# KIT-Template
-This repopsitory represents the first of two different Tasks of my final exam at the KIT
+This is a template for the Tasks of Programming of the KIT.